david8zhang/system-design-notes/08_batch_processing/02_mapreduce.md

 # MapReduce

 MapReduce is a programming model or pattern within the Hadoop framework that allows us to perform batch processing of big data sets.
-There are a few main advantages to using MapReduce:
+There are a few advantages to using MapReduce:

-- We can run arbitrary code, we just define custom mappers and reducers
+- We can run arbitrary code with custom mappers and reducers
-- Run computations on the same nodes that hold the data for data locality benefits
+- We can run computations on the same nodes that hold the data, granting us data locality benefits
 - Failed mappers/reducers can be restarted independently

 As the name implies, Mappers and Reducers are the basic building blocks of MapReduce: